pressmind/web-core-skeleton-basic/quickstart/search_filter.md

 # Search filter
-Based on search conditions it's possible to get possible attributes to filter the search result.
+Based on the search conditions, it is possible to get potential attributes to filter the search result.

 See [Search Documentation](search.md) to build search conditions

 ## Price range
-Delivers the min and the max price based on the search result
+Delivers the min and the max price based on the search result.
 ```php
     include_once 'bootstrap.php';
     $search = new Pressmind\Search(